 Buddhist scholars and seekers point out a number of important facts that show why they believe that the Buddha held agnostic, if not atheistic, beliefs.
 It is certain that he wasn’t interested in discussing the idea of a God, as he believed that it had no particular purpose for reaching the sought-after state of enlightenment.
-It is said that when the Buddha went from town to town preaching the Noble 8-Fold Path, he would remain silent when questions about a higher power arose.
+It is said that when the Buddha went from town to town preaching the Noble Eightfold Path, he would remain silent when questions about a higher power arose.

-Some will tell you that Buddhists are atheists, but a better term to describe them would probably be non-theistic, because the religion isn’t based upon the idea of a supreme being.
+Some will tell you that Buddhists are atheists, but a better term to describe them would probably be non-theistic because the religion isn’t based upon the idea of a supreme being.
 It is not uncommon, however, to find Buddhists who do believe in a God, as holding this belief doesn’t go against the Buddha’s teachings in any way.

 The Buddha in Hinduism:

 During the age of the Buddha, the primary religion of the time was Brahmanism, which later morphed into Hinduism, and it is easy to see how the Buddha’s teachings were influenced by Hindu counterparts.
-For example, the Noble-8 Fold Path is made up of eight steps that fall under three major division (Wisdom, Moral Discipline, and Concentration) which are similar to three of the paths that Hindus take to reach enlightenment (Jnana Yoga: the path of wisdom, Karma Yoga: the path of selfless action, and Raja Yoga: the path of Meditation).
+For example, the Noble-8 Fold Path is made up of eight steps that fall under three major divisions (Wisdom, Moral Discipline, and Concentration) which are similar to three of the paths that Hindus take to reach enlightenment (Jnana Yoga: the path of wisdom, Karma Yoga: the path of selfless action, and Raja Yoga: the path of Meditation).
 The 4th spiritual path in Hinduism, Bhakti Yoga, is focused on devotion and worship, which obviously didn’t have a place in the Buddha’s teachings.
 Furthermore, the ideas of karma, reincarnation, ignorance, and the ego are firmly rooted in both religions.

 In Hinduism, there are over 300 million Gods who are worshiped depending on a variety of factors, including the circumstances the worshipers find themselves in.
-Hindus may pray to one god in hopes of attracting wealth, but a different god in hopes of brining rain to lands that have been severely hit by a draught.
+Hindus may pray to one god in hopes of attracting wealth, but to a different god in hopes of bringing rain to lands that have been severely hit by a drought.
 In the times of the Buddha, it is believed that the greater population relied heavily on a vast array of deities to help them in a variety of ways.
 Hindu sages and seers have told us that the Buddha taught agnostically in hopes of shifting society’s focus to a more personal and internal spiritual practice.
-The great Hindu Swami and mystic Parmahansa Yogananda, for example, told us:
+The great Hindu Swami and mystic Paramahansa Yogananda, for example, told us:

 Buddha was no atheist.
 His teachings, however, like those of every great master, had to offer correction to the misconception of his day.
 The people at that time were prone to let God do the work for them, spiritually speaking.
-Buddha therefore stressed the importance of man’s own effort in the spiritual search.
+Buddha therefore stressed the importance of man’s own effort in the spiritual search.”

-Now that we have explored these somewhat contradicting viewpoints of the Buddha, we can now look at more closely at the all important question: ‘Did the Buddha believe in God?’
+Now that we have explored these somewhat contradicting viewpoints of the Buddha, we can now look at more closely at the all-important question: ‘Did the Buddha believe in God?’

 Did the Buddha Believe in God?:

-While the Buddha did not openly admit to believing in a supreme being and rarely discussed the topic, some of his teachings readily contradict the scientific perspective that he taught with.
+While the Buddha did not openly admit to believing in a supreme being and rarely discussed the topic, some of his teachings readily contradict the scientific perspective that he taught.
 In particular, the Buddha’s teachings on reincarnation offer no scientific evidence (or personal experience) and are firmly rooted in spiritual mysticism.

 Similar to his beliefs about a God, the Buddha denounced the notion of there being a soul in the human body and taught of Anatta or ‘no soul.’
 He told us that instead of a soul reincarnating after death, it was a stream of thoughts, feelings, and mental energy that was based upon an individual’s karma.
 This form of reincarnation, nonetheless, has no basis in science or personal experience.

 Today, whenever highly ranked lamas pass away in the Buddhist tradition, it is believed that they leave important clues to help a search party find their reincarnation.
 While the point can be made that this doesn’t imply that there is or isn’t a soul, one must question how the primarily scientific and personal teachings of the Buddha include lessons about this sort of karmic transmigration.

 While we will never know for sure, the Buddha’s beliefs about the cycle of rebirth make it difficult to think that he did not have some sort of inclination towards believing in a God.
-By choosing not to discuss God, but talk about reincarnation, the idea that the Buddha taught agnostically in hopes of decrease society’s reliances on the gods is strengthened.
+By choosing not to discuss God, but talk about reincarnation, the idea that the Buddha taught agnostically in hopes of decreasing society’s reliance on the gods is strengthened.
 By telling seekers that their karma would have some sort of effect after they died, while also reiterating that God wouldn’t save them, the Buddha was able to masterfully show citizens that they needed to take initiative for their own spiritual growth and development.